nieomylnieja/school-web-app/README.md

 make local-env
 ```

-- to build and run the `docker-compose` in one step simply run;
+- to build and run the `docker-compose` in one step simply run:

 ```
 make
 ```

-- to build;
+- to build:

 ```
 make build